Rozen-e-Deewar: Track listing

+The album consists of ten songs.

 Critical reception

-Rozen-e-Deewar has received positive reviews.
+Rozen-e-Deewar has received positive reviews and enabled the band to garner a cult following.
 Rizwana Malik of PakManzil called it worth the wait.
 Shahzeb Sheikh of Instep Magazine also gave a positive review and said, "Rozen-e-Deewar is a complete album in the sense that it caters to both rock freaks as well as listeners who like soft songs..."

 Awards and nominations

 Rozen-e-Deewar was nominated for Best Album at the 7th Lux Style Awards.